aaainkim/aaainkim.github.io/README.md

-# www.ain.kim
+# Ain.Kim

 This is Ain's blog
-made for her 10th birthday
+made for my 10th birthday
 with love by Dad.